 For more information, take a look at our in-depth Fiesta review, or check our our latest Ford Fiesta lease deals.

 Many electric cars, being futuristic-type machines, enjoy loading in the baffling in-car tech – like big touchscreen infotainment systems and digital instrument clusters and so on.
 This is all fine and well, but sometimes you just want a straightforward car that simply happens to be powered by electricity, rather than petrol or diesel.
 If that sounds like you, check out the pragmatic Renault Zoe – a choice of motor outputs and trim levels means there’s sure to be a version of this French EV which will suit you down to the ground.

 If you fancy a compact estate car, which is designed to make loading large items into the boot far easier than in a saloon or hatchback, and you also want some part-electric power without the hassle of having to ever plug the vehicle in, then Toyota is the company for you.
 The Japanese outfit has been doing series-parallel hybrids for donkey’s years and the current Corolla in 2.0-litre format is a wonderful effortless thing to drive, as family conveyances go.

 Heard those stories about people following their satnav to the nth degree, and ending up in the middle of a field or a river as a result?
-Well, with the Mercedes A-Class, that simply isn’t possible.
+Well, when you lease a Mercedes A-Class, that simply isn’t possible.
 Spec this luxurious, comfortable, premium hatchback with the augmented navigation system and it uses its front-mounted camera to help you out at junctions and roundabouts – by overlaying huge blue arrows over a live feed of the road ahead to clearly display which exit or direction you should be taking.
 It’s a brilliant, foolproof system.

 7. Nissan Qashqai